kovesp/GetData_CourseProject/codeBook.md

 =========

-This code book lists all variables (columns) of the results of the analysis described in the README.md file.
-For a detailed description the reader is refered to the README.txt and features_info.txt files of the orginal researchers (these are included in the submission).
+This code book lists all variables (columns) of the results of the analysis described in the *README.md* file.
+For a detailed description the reader is referred to the *README.txt* and *features_info.txt* files of the original researchers (these are included in the submission).

+The data set is located in the *averages.txt* file which contains **180** rows of **68** columns.
+Note: **180** = **30** activities X **6** subjects.

-The data set is located in the *averages.txt* file which contains 180 rows of 68 columns. the columns correspond to variables while the rows are observations.
-The data in the table are the averages of the oroginal retained variables by the activity type and subject.
+The columns correspond to variables while the rows are observations.
+The data in the table are the averages of the original retained variables by the activity type and subject.

-The first 12 rows and first five columns look like this:
+The first 12 rows and first 5 columns look like this:

 |Activity          | Subject| tBodyAcc.mean.X| tBodyAcc.mean.Y| tBodyAcc.mean.Z|